 Did you miss our Virtual Security Summit?
 Check out the replay, where we announce some major news.

 Currently you have firewalls (1) and may even incorporate security into the LAN and WAN (2).
 You also have port and IP policies that allow or deny network activity (1), and these policies have evolved to be application and identity aware (2).
 Yet everything you are doing is still based on single points in time.
 This creates gaps in security.

-If passwords are stolen from authorized users or vulnerabilities are exploited on authorized devices or workloads, could you stop unauthorized app, network, or DC access?
+If passwords are stolen from authorised users or vulnerabilities are exploited on authorised devices or workloads, could you stop unauthorised app, network, or DC access?
 Just as Cisco has evolved threat-centric security by adding continuous detection (5), we're evolving trust-centric security by adding continuous verification with Cisco Trusted Access (6).

 It is a basic level of security maturity to prevent attacks via an intelligence-based policy--then detect, investigate, and remediate.

 It is a good security practice to verify before granting access via an identity-based policy--for any user, any device, any app, in any location.

 Eliminate product silos with simpler, consistent access policies everywhere.

 Verify user identity and device hygiene before granting access to your cloud and on-premises apps.

 Verify compliant device profiles before granting software-defined access to your segmented network.

 For user-device trust, add Cisco's multifactor authentication for any user with agent(less) assessments for any device (1).